-Our first online exhibition of archive footage charts the varied stories of Scotland's women in the 21st century.
-Available to watch online until 20 September.
+Our first online exhibition of archive footage charted the varied stories of Scotland's women in the 21st century.
+It premiered live on 20 July 2020 and was available until 20 September 2020.

 Women in Scotland have lived through major social change in the past 100 years